Bellie & Speymouth Parish Church of Scotland

 1899 – 1934

-.
-Born in May 1868, Mr Venters was son of John Venters, a collector of Inland Revenue.
-He graduated M.A. from Glasgow in 1890 and B.D. from Edinburgh in 1894.
-He served as assistant minister at Greyfriars, Dumfries before being ordained and admitted to Bellie in March 1899.
+Born in May 1868, the son of John Venters (a collector of Inland Revenue), he graduated M.A. from Glasgow in 1890 and B.D. from Edinburgh in 1894.
+He served as assistant minister at Greyfriars, Dumfries before being ordained and admitted in March 1899.

 Rev Christopher Barnett